Freight Shipping from Laredo to Norfolk

 How much does it cost to ship freight from Laredo to Norfolk?

-Full truckload (FTL) rates from Laredo, TX to Norfolk, VA currently range from $4,188-$5,162 for a standard dry van load over the 1,948-mile route.
+Full truckload (FTL) rates from Laredo, TX to Norfolk, VA currently range $4,188-$5,162 (roughly $2.16-$2.66 per mile over 1,948 miles).
 LTL shipments typically cost $1,271-$2,056 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Norfolk?